karatelabs/karate/examples/ui-test/README.md

 You should be able to use the [Karate extension for Visual Studio Code](https://github.com/intuit/karate/wiki/IDE-Support#vs-code-karate-plugin) for stepping-through a test for troubleshooting.

 ## WebDriver Tips
 If you are targeting a WebDriver implementation, you may need to experiment with HTTP calls.
 Don't forget that that is Karate's core competency !
-So you can use a "scratchpad" Karate test on the side, like this:
+So you can use a "scratchpad" Karate test on the side, like this, after you have manually started a "driver executable", [`chromedriver`](https://chromedriver.chromium.org) in this case:

 ```cucumber
 Feature: